ineiti/PeakTap/README.md

 I would like to implement the following:

 - display updates
-  - add a 360-degree view on the bottom and let the user
+  - add a 360-degree view on the bottom and let the user scroll fast using it
+  - add translations
 - more progress-info needs:
   - show precision on GPS-lock
 - having some buttons to enable/disable features: